eaglerock1337/autobob-sidekick/README.md

 - Python 3.8 or later installed on your system
 - `pip` (`pip3`) for installing Python modules
-- access to a shell for running the installer
+- access to a shell for using the makefile or installer

 ## installation

 - clone this repo to your filesystem
 - open a shell to this directory
 - run `make` if you have it installed, otherwise run `setup.sh`
-- the script will set up the necessary dependencies and use `pyinstaller` to bundle the application
+- the makefile/script will set up the necessary dependencies and use `pyinstaller` to bundle the application
 - the `autobob` application will be copied to the current directory

 You can copy the `autobob` executable wherever is most convenient for your use.
 Simply run `autobob` from the shell or the GUI and enjoy!